-With a background in furniture design I am interested in how the body adapts to physical spaces, and through embodied gesture can generate meaning for an audience.
+With a background in furniture design I am interested in how the body adapts to physical spaces, and how embodied gesture can generate meaning for an audience.
 Conceptually, my work examines current political issues, interpersonal relationships, and the role of technology in each.
-I strive to make work that inspires reflection and discussion of topics ranging from consumerism to drone strikes and from in-person to social media relationships.
-My goal is not to inflict opinion on others but to begin dialogue about important issues that are often swept aside.
-In doing so my work brings people together and provides them with a heightened sense of self-discovery and wonder.
+I strive to make work that inspires reflection and discussion of topics ranging from consumerism to gun violence and from in-person to social media relationships.
+My research asks, “How might we use data visualization techniques and experiential systems design to engage the public with complex social issues?”
+And, “How might we utilize art to foster empathy and a shared experience between diverse groups that would otherwise not engage with each other?”
+By asking these questions, my work prompts people to explore their own relationships to art and other members of society.
+My goal is to promote dialogue and empower people to see the world from a different perspective.
+I view art as a driver for social change through critique of social constructs.

-Boston native Matthew Mosher is an intermedia artist and mixed methods research professor who creates embodied experiential systems.
+Boston native Matthew Mosher is an intermedia artist, Fulbright Scholar, and research professor who creates embodied experiential systems.
 He received his BFA in Furniture Design from the Rhode Island School of Design in 2006 and his MFA in Intermedia from Arizona State University in 2012.
 While in Phoenix, Arizona he co-founded the non-profit [nueBOX] residency program for emerging performance and installation artists.
-Currently, he is an assistant professor of digital media specializing in interaction design at the University of Central Florida.
-Mosher exhibits his work across the United States, and internationally in India, China, and the Netherlands.
+Currently, he is an assistant professor of digital media at the University of Central Florida.
+Mosher exhibits his work across the United States, and internationally in India, China, Finland, and the Netherlands.
 His research is published in the ACM Computer-Human Interaction, Tangible Embodied Interaction, and New Interfaces for Musical Expression conference proceedings.
 His public installations, dynamic performances, and experiential systems bridge the physical and digital worlds by mixing new media, sensing technology, relational aesthetics, computer programming, collaborative practice, and traditional sculpture processes.
-When taking a break from teaching and research, he enjoys observational astronomy, dispersed camping, and jewelry design.
+When taking a break from teaching and research, he enjoys stillwater kayaking, dispersed camping, and board games.

 Matthew Mosher.
 2016.
 What We Have Lost/What We Have Gained: Embodied Interfaces for Live Performance and Art Exhibitions.
 In Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '16).
 ACM, New York, NY, USA, 289-292.